Renaissance: Conception

 The Swiss historian Jacob Burckhardt (1818–1897) in his The Civilization of the Renaissance in Italy (1860), by contrast, defined the Renaissance as the period between Giotto and Michelangelo in Italy, that is, the 14th to mid-16th centuries.
 He saw in the Renaissance the emergence of the modern spirit of individuality, which the Middle Ages had stifled.
 His book was widely read and became influential in the development of the modern interpretation of the Italian Renaissance.
-However, Buckhardt has been accused of setting forth a linear Whiggish view of history in seeing the Renaissance as the origin of the modern world.

 More recently, some historians have been much less keen to define the Renaissance as a historical age, or even as a coherent cultural movement.
 The historian Randolph Starn, of the University of California Berkeley, stated in 1998:

 Debates about progress

 There is debate about the extent to which the Renaissance improved on the culture of the Middle Ages.
-Both Michelet and Burckhardt were keen to describe the progress made in the Renaissance towards the modern age.
+Both Michelet and Burckhardt were keen to describe the progress made in the Renaissance toward the modern age.
 Burckhardt likened the change to a veil being removed from man's eyes, allowing him to see clearly.